Quick Insert Feature

 Groups

-Simply select a class, and check if you want an Instance or Computer group, or BOTH!
+When the dialog appears, select a class, and check if you want an Instance or Computer group, or BOTH!

 Note: An existing class in your pack is required to insert a quick group.